 Els Center of Excellence

-The Els Center of Excellence is now moving from concept to reality and planned to be operational by 2015.
+The Els Center of Excellence moved from concept to reality and became operational by 2015.
 The Center is an extraordinary project that is designed to be an example of what can be made available to children and young adults on the autism spectrum.
 The physical components include an educational program for 300 students ages 3-21, applied research, medical and professional services, transition to adulthood and a myriad of aspects including adult living and job training.